 Today members of the local AIS chapter volunteer their time to care for this exceptional collection and will staff an information booth on Iris Hill during peak bloom.
-With 2013's later spring, peak bloom has arrived just in time for Memorial Day weekend (May 25-27).
-Enjoy!
+Due to the later arrival of spring this year, 2014's peak bloom time may be a bit later than usual.

 Did you know?
 The reeds for wind instruments like the clarinet come from the spectacular tall Variegated Reeds (Arundo donax 'Variegata' and 'Shanghai') found in the Perennial Garden's Bold Border.
 Learn More »